tintin10q/advanced-network-security-notes/BGP Security.md

 ## MANRS (Mutually Agreed Norms for Routing Security)
 This is an initiative by network operators to agree to rules with how to deal with BGP.
 882 participants as of november 2022.
 [MANRS Website](https://observatory.manrs.org)

-- Filtering - Ensure correctness of own announcement.
+- **Filtering** - Ensure correctness of own announcement.
 Check if prefix is allocated to this AS.
-- Anti Spoofing
+- **Anti Spoofing
-	- Source address validation - check if source address is in frefix allocated  to sender
+	- **Source address validation** - check if source address is in prefix allocated to sender
-- Coordination: maintain globally accessible up to date contact information of network operators
+- **Coordination**: maintain globally accessible up to date contact information of network operators
-- Global validation: Publish data so that others can validate routing information
+- **Global validation**: Publish data so that others can validate routing information

 ## Generalized TTL Security Mechanism (GSTM)